Al-Mal-Yari/Al-Mal-Yari/README.md

 ## Hi there 👋

-My name is Al, a Computer Engineer from PUP interested in Data Science & Machine Learning!
+My name is Al, a Computer Engineer from PUP interested in Data Science & Machine Learning and their applications on academic research, engineering, and sciences!

 - 🔭 I’m currently working on an Inventory & Equipment Management and Monitoring System Web Application.
 - 🌱 I’m currently learning Data Science & Machine Learning